It takes me a long while to realize that God has no respect for anything I bring Him. All He wants from me is unconditional surrender.

 - Can I pray for you?
 You seem like you have something on your mind.

-I don’t care if you’re an introvert or if you are an extrovert.
-I do not care what your personality type is.
-I do not care what your educational background is.
+It doesn’t matter if you are an introvert or if you are an extrovert.
+It doesn’t matter what your personality type is.
+It doesn’t matter what your educational background is.
 If you know Jesus and claim to be His disciple, yet do not acknowledge Him, He will not acknowledge you before His Father.
+(Matthew 10:23-24)

 Listen.
 There is an appointed time where the fullness of Gentile believers will come in (Romans 11), and then the fullness of Israel will come in, and the end will come like a thief.
 Believers, we must discern the times and change the way we live accordingly.
 Though He’s not in a rush, and never late, there’s a harvest day coming, and we want to have the oil of His Spirit when the night is darkest!
 We must be in His presence in prayer and worship and going out from that place with His heart for people and for the nations, boldly proclaiming the gospel at all costs.